Seiya Inoue (footballer)

-Seiya Inoue (井上 聖也, Inoue Seiya) is a Japanese professional footballer who plays as a centre back for club Avispa Fukuoka.
+Seiya Inoue (井上 聖也, Inoue Seiya) is a Japanese professional footballer who plays as a centre back for J2 League club Oita Trinita, on loan from Avispa Fukuoka.

 Career

 During his time at Konan University, he contributed to the team's best ever result of third place in the Kansai Student Soccer League.
 From the end of January to early February 2021, Inoue was called up to Avispa Fukuoka's training camp.
 On 12 March 2021, he was announced at Avispa for the 2022 season as a designated special player.
 On 26 November 2022, Inoue's contract with the club was extended for the 2023 season.
 He made his league debut against Vissel Kobe on 25 June 2023.
 On 26 December 2023, Inoue's contract with the club was extended for the 2024 season.
 He scored his first goal for the club in the J.League Cup against Matsumoto Yamaga on 17 April 2024, scoring in the 73rd minute.
 On 19 December 2024, Inoue's contract with the club was extended for the 2025 season.

+On 29 June 2026, Inoue joined J2 League club Oita Trinita in a third successive loan spell away from Avispa Fukuoka.